This article is in need of a technical review.

 Create a directory for the source

-It's a sensible idea to create a new directory dedicated solely to the code:
+It's a sensible idea to create a new shallow directory, like "c:/mozilla-source" or "c:/thunderbird-src" dedicated solely to the code:

-Now you are ready to get the Firefox source and build; continue on to Simple Firefox build (Get_the_source).
+Keeping in mind the diagnostic hints below should you have issues, you are now you are ready to get the Firefox source and build; continue on to Simple Firefox build (Get_the_source), or another like Simple Thunderbird build (Get_the_source).

 Command Prompt Tips and Caveats